webdev-taras/object-placeholder/README.md

 Define how to manage the case when template was not resolved.\
 If `true` then throw the Error immediately in place where value by specified path was not found.\
-If `false` then just pass through this case and leave template string as is.
+If `false` then just pass through this case and leave template string as is.\
+If custom `function` passed then it will be used as error handler function.\
+For more details see [test examples](test/error-option.test.js).

 ### `clone`

 Clone the output value or not.\
 If `true` then all properties of output object will be cloned.\
-If `false` then 'object' type properties will refer to input data object properties.
+If `false` then 'object' type properties will refer to input data object properties.\
+If custom `function` passed then it will be used as clone function.\
+For more details see [test examples](test/clone-option.test.js).

 ### `stringify`

 Stringify the value of non 'string' type.\
 If `true` then `JSON.stringify()` will be used.\
 If `false` then `value.toString()` will be used.\
-If `function` passed then it will be used as stringify function.
+If custom `function` passed then it will be used as stringify function.\
+For more details see [test examples](test/stringify-option.test.js).

 ## Install